orestes/uri-qr-generator/readme.md

 Since we're using GET params, we can use the request URI as an image source, which be cached by browsers, proxies, etc...

-If your `port` parameter is set to `80` (the default HTTP port in browsers) in `config.json`, you can skip the port when using the images
+If your `PORT` parameter is set to `80` (the default HTTP port in browsers), you can skip the port when using the images

 `<img src="https://server/?uri=https:%2F%2Fsome-server/a/b" alt="https://some-server/a/b" />`